 The Revamp Plan

-- Address : Maharashtra / Mahim Nature Park, Next to Dharavi Bus Depot, Dharavi, Bandra Sion Link Road, Mumbai – 400017
+- Location: Maharashtra / Mahim Nature Park, situated next to Dharavi Bus Depot, Dharavi, Bandra Sion Link Road, Mumbai – 400017

-- Parking: Yes parking space is available at MNP.
+- Parking: Yes, there is ample parking space available at MNP.

 Nature Park Charges and Timings